ethanp/Notes/Messaging Notes.md

 * Using __asynchronous message passing__ instead of _request-response_
   architectures allow us to achieve greater __decoupling__ between our program _components_
+* "Message Brokers are usually application stacks with dedicated pieces covering the each stage of the exchange setup.
+From accepting a message to queuing it and delivering it to the requesting party, brokers handle the duty which would normally be much more cumbersome with non-dedicated solutions or simple hacks such as using a database, cron jobs, etc. They simply work by dealing with queues which technically constitute infinite buffers, to put messages and pop-and-deliver them later on to be processed either automatically or by polling." -- [Digital Ocean][doref]
 * To achieve the highest level of decoupling, we need an independent "receive" queue to buffer messages sent when the receiver or the network is down (e.g.
   Kafka and RabbitMQ)